Dreezy305/NestJs-Interview-Questions/README.md

 ### How do we access properties of Request object in Nestjs

 Providers are classes that are used to encapsulate and provide specific functionalities or services within an application.
-They are a fundamental concept in NestJS's dependency injection system, which allows for the efficient management of dependencies and the modularization of code
+They are a fundamental concept in NestJS dependency injection system, which allows for the efficient management of dependencies and the modularization of code

 # Disclaimer